joao147/git-commands/README.md

 It's used to start a git in repository that was run.

 ## git init DirectoryName
-It's used to start a git repository in a new directory.
-It's like you use "mkdir DirectoryName", after "cd DirectoryName" and finaly "git init".
+It's used to start a git repository in a directory.
+Can be a new directory or already exist.

+## git init <path>
+It's used to start a git repository in a directory in last item of path.

 ## git add FileName
 This command is used to add an specific file to your stage.